Saumarez Homestead: Henry Arding Thomas: 1856–1874

-The White family: 1874-1984
+The White family: 1874–1984

 When Frank White, second son of James White of Edinglassie, Muswellbrook, purchased Saumarez from H. A. Thomas he was establishing his family on a property which they have held ever since.
-Unfortunately Frank died in the following year aged only 45 years so that his eldest son, Francis John ('FJ') White was born in 1854 into the second generation of a successful sheep farming family.
+Frank died in the following year aged 45 years so that his eldest son, Francis John ('FJ') White was born in 1854 into the second generation of a successful sheep farming family.
 His father James had been employed 50 years earlier to bring a ship load of sheep to the colony and since that time Frank and his brothers had acquired a prosperous chain of properties extending out from the Hunter Valley.
 However Frank White died suddenly only months after purchasing Saumarez station and it was his eldest son Francis John (F.J.)
 White, still a young bachelor, who settled at Saumarez and was left with the responsibility of developing it, at that time a property of less than 20000 acre.

 Throughout his life F. J. White built up a valuable rural land holding which included Aberfoil and Bald Blair east of Guyra as well as Saumarez and shares in Queensland and Northern Territory properties.
 He had close family and business links with his brothers based in the Hunter Valley at Edinglassie, Belltrees, Timor, Segenhoe and Martindale, his uncle F. R. White at Harben Vale, Blandford, Rockwood east of Uralla and at Booloominbah near Armidale.

 In 1881 F. J. White married Margaret (Maggie) Fletcher of Orundunby, Walcha and they lived in the Thomas-built (slab hut with brick additions) house where five of their children were born.
 By 1886 the success of Saumarez wool had enabled F. J. White to pay off the mortgage he had inherited on the Saumarez property and the steady growth of his family prompted him to thoughts of building a larger house.
 He contracted the Maitland architect, J. W. Pender, to design a house suitable for his family for not more than two thousand five hundred pounds.
 He chose a site slightly removed from and overlooking the previous stables-stores area.

 The new Saumarez homestead was single storey, built of bricks baked on site and completed by May 1888.
-The Whites chose the date for the family's move into the new homestead as 11 May 1888 - their seventh wedding anniversary.
+The Whites chose the date for the family's move into the new homestead as 11 May 1888—their seventh wedding anniversary.
 It was built by H. E. Elliott of Armidale.
 It was typical of a nineteenth century large landholders home; but its multiple bedrooms and nurseries and servant accommodation and the smallness of its public rooms stressed its purpose of family comfort rather than an entertainment center.